Lead Scorer

 Apollo isn't broken — it's just no longer best at every job it bundles.
 The 2026 sales stack is a composition, not a monolith.
 The teams winning right now picked a database they trust (or a waterfall layer on top of Apollo), added an agent or scoring layer that decides who to sequence, and moved sending off Apollo's shared infrastructure entirely.

 If you want the qualification layer specifically — the AI agent that decides which leads deserve your rep's time — Lead Scorer's free CRM plus pay-as-you-go AI credits is the lowest-risk way to A/B it against your current Apollo motion.
 If you're earlier in the evaluation and need to understand what good qualification looks like first, the best free LinkedIn CRM in 2026 guide and our AI lead scoring guide are the right starting points.
+If Clay is also on your shortlist, our 11 best Clay alternatives ranked by real cost per lead covers the same tools from the enrichment-workflow angle.
+And if the sending layer is what you're replacing, our lemlist alternatives ranking weighs the sequencers against the AI SDR that writes, applies deterministic checks, and waits for your approval.

 Apollo built the category.
 2026 is the year teams figured out the category isn't one tool.